thrty-org/thrty/packages/retry/README.md

 ```

 ### Usage
-Since the AWS Lambda service only allows 2 reties this middleware can be helpful to increase the number of retries and also
+Since the AWS Lambda service only allows 2 reties, this middleware can be helpful to increase the number of retries and also
 control on which errors to retry.

 ```typescript